-"You agreed with the statement, 'Success is more a matter of luck than hard work.'
-(Question #11).
-Would you elaborate on this?
+"You agreed with the statement, 'Accidents at work can not be avoided.'
+(Question #1).
+Can you elaborate on this?
 What specifically do you mean?
 Can you give me some examples?"

 Follow-up questions to inappropriate responses can be used to better understand the opinions or thoughts of the applicant that may be contrary to the ideal employee.
 This information is extremely valuable in determining an individual's fit into the organization.